 The case with $b'=+1$, as shown in Figs.\ref{fig2}b and \ref{fig3}b, and in Tabs.\ref{tab5} and \ref{tab6}, is very different.
-When $b'>0$, $a'<0$, and $c=0$, the $B$-species would prefer the p-phase while the $A$-species would prefer the f-phase.
-However, since the spins of the $A$-atoms are parallel, the attraction acting upon a $B$-atom from all the $A$-atoms (via the negative $c$) is mutually enhanced and henceforth is sufficient to push every $B$-atom lying along the same direction with them.
-Thus, the attraction would lead to the f-f phase as shown by the black and green curves in Fig.\ref{fig2}b.
+When $b'>0$, $a'<0$, and $c=0$, the $B$-species alone would prefer the p-phase while the $A$-species would prefer the f-phase.
+However, when $c<0$, we found that, while the $A$-species is in the f-phase, the $B$-species is also in the f-phase even when $b'>0$.
+This is because all the spins of the $A$-atoms are parallel, the attraction acting upon each $B$-atom from them (via the negative $c$) can be mutually enhanced and henceforth is sufficient to push every $B$-atom lying along the same direction as them.
+Thus, the attraction would lead to the f-f phase as shown by the left part of the black and green curves in Fig.\ref{fig2}b.
 Even in the case with both $b'>0$ and $a'>0$, if $|c|$ is large enough so that the product $a'b'$ is small enough, the g.s. would still keep itself in the f-f phase.
-There is a competition between the intra- and inter-interactions (refer to Ref.\citen{hesre25}).
-Accordingly, there are two critical points.
-We see in Fig.\ref{fig2}b that once $a'$ becomes more repulsive and exceeds these points, a collapse of the f-f phase together with a transition f-f$\rightarrow$q-f$\rightarrow$p-p phase [i.e., $(N_A,N_B)_S\rightarrow(N_A-2,N_B)_{S-2}\rightarrow(0,0)_0$] would occur.
-If $b'$ is given smaller than $+1$, we found that more critical points would appear than those appearing in Fig.\ref{fig2}b.
-Whereas if $b'$ is given larger than $+1$, only one critical point would appear.
-It implies that a positive enough $b'$ would help the sudden formation of $N_B/2$ $B$-0-pairs simultaneously and lead to a one-step collapse of the f-f phase.
-Referring to the phase diagrams given above and in Ref.\citen{hesre25}, there is a region in which the f-f and p-p phases are neighboring, crossing over the boundary would cause the one-step transition.
-While, when $b'$ is smaller, we can find a track along which a multi-step f-f$\rightleftarrows$p-p transition would occur.
+In this way, the attraction arising from the inter-interactions can be maximized (refer to Ref.\citen{hesre25}).
+Accordingly, there are two crucial critical points.
+We see in Fig.\ref{fig2}b that once $a'$ becomes more repulsive and exceeds the first critical point, a collapse of the f-f phase together with the transition f-f$\rightarrow$q-f phase [i.e., $(N_A,N_B)_S\rightarrow (N_A-2,N_B)_{S-2}$] occurs.
+When $a'$ crosses over the second critical point, the transition q-f$\rightarrow$p-p [$(N_A-2,N_B)_{S-2}\rightarrow (0,0)_0$] occurs successively.
+If $b'$ is given larger than $+1$, we found only one critical point associated with the transition f-f$\rightarrow$p-p.
+Thus, a more repulsive $b'$ helps the $B$-atoms to form the 0-pairs.
+In general, referring to the phase diagrams given above and in Ref.\citen{hesre25}, there is a region in which the f-f and p-p phases are neighboring, crossing over the boundary would cause the one-step f-f$\rightleftarrows$p-p transition.
 The details with $N_A=12$ and $N_B=8$ are given in Tab.\ref{tab5}, while the details with $N_A=60$ and $N_B=40$ are given in Tab.\ref{tab6}.